 The final product requires minimal, tool-less assembly and uses convenient wood pellet packs while also allowing for a conventional wood fire.
 Its modern design was inspired by outdoor furniture trends and is cooler to the touch because of its shape and materials.
 It can be used safely on decks and placed on lawns without burning the grass below, which is particularly useful for urban homeowners and renters.

-Lamplight recently launched its TIKI Brand Fire Pit with a Kickstarter and it’s receiving a warm welcome from consumers who want a flame without the fuss.
+Lamplight recently launched its TIKI Brand Fire Pit and it’s receiving a warm welcome from consumers who want a flame without the fuss.

 Let’s talk about how we can help move your business forward.